 Eligible Vehicles: Vehicles must have a COD, HTP, HVIF or overseas equivalent to be eligible.
 At all times the onus of proof of eligibility of the vehicle and/or components will be the responsibility of the Entrant.

 FIA homologated vehicles fully compliant with FIA Appendix J Articles of the period.
 (Refer to www.fia.com)

 Cars fully compliant with MotorSport NZ Schedule I of the Period.
 Specifications for rally cars competing in National, International and Pacific Series events.
-Schedule I is available upon application to MotorSport NZ.
+Schedule I is available by clicking this link.